apache/incubator-heron/website/content/docs/developers/ui-guide.md

 #### PID Page

-This is a quick way to know the process ID for an instance.
+This link can be used to find the process ID for an instance.
 Since each instance runs in its own JVM process, this will be unique for a host.
-The PID is internally used for other tasks, such as getting jstack or heap dump for an instance.
+The PID is also used for other tasks, such as getting jstack or heap dump for an instance.

 ![PID] (/img/ui-guide/pid.png)

 #### Jstack Page

-This runs the `jstack` command on the host against the PID for the instance, and prints the output on this page.
+Click on this link to run the `jstack` command on the host against the PID for the instance.
+The output of the command is printed on the page in the browser itself.

 ![Jstack] (/img/ui-guide/jstack.png)

 #### Memory Histogram Page

-This runs the `jmap -histo` command on the host against the PID for the instance, and prints the output on this page.
+Click on this link to run the `jmap -histo` command on the host against the PID for the instance.
+The output of the command is printed on the page in the browser itself.

 ![Histo] (/img/ui-guide/histo.png)

 #### Memory Dump page

-This runs the `jmap -dump:format=b,file=/tmp/heap.bin` command agaist the PID for the instance, and prints the output on this page.
+Click on this link to run the `jmap -dump:format=b,file=/tmp/heap.bin` command agaist the PID for the instance.
 Follow the instructions on the page to download the heap dump file.
 This link does not download the file.

 ![Memory Dump] (/img/ui-guide/dump.png)